Augmentations, Fillings, and Clusters for 2-Bridge Links: Ruling and Anticlique Stratifications of

-where $s(R)$ and $r(R)$ are the numbers of switches and returns in the normal ruling $R$, respectively. \end{cor} \begin{proof} Recall from Proposition \ref{prop:dgahtpy} that for a Legendrian $2$-bridge link $\Lambda$, two augmentations are homotopic if and only if they agree on all Reeb chords except at $b_1$, $b_2$, and $a_{m_j+1}$ for $1\leq j<k$.
+\begin{proof} Recall from Proposition \ref{prop:dgahtpy} that for a Legendrian $2$-bridge link $\Lambda$, two augmentations are homotopic if and only if they agree on all Reeb chords except at $b_1$, $b_2$, and $a_{m_j+1}$ for $1\leq j<k$.
 But these are all returns or right cusps in $R$ by Proposition \ref{prop: Reeb chords that must be departures and returns}, and therefore they can take any augmentation values under the parametrization.
 This shows that homotopic augmentations must belong in the same stratum $\widetilde{W}_R$, and hence the stratification on $\wAug(\Lambda)$ descends to a stratification on $\Aug_u(\Lambda)$.

 The claim that $W_R\cong (\bF^\times)^{s(R)}\times \bF^{r(R)-k+1} $ follows from Theorem \ref{thm: ruling stratification} and the fact that we need to quotient $k+1$ many $\bF$ factors corresponding to $b_1$, $b_2$, and $a_{m_j+1}$ for all $1\leq j<k$. \end{proof}